Your membership has expired

 MORE ON HYBRIDS

-We evaluate fuel economy under standardized conditions, using a specific procedure on our test track to calculate stop-and-go city-driving numbers and a 5-mile stretch of a nearby high-speed road for highway mileage.
+We evaluate fuel economy under standardized conditions, following a specific procedure on our test track to calculate stop-and-go city-driving numbers and a 5-mile stretch of a nearby high-speed road for highway mileage.
 (Learn more about how Consumer Reports tests cars.)

+Below, you’ll find the recommended vehicles that get the best fuel economy overall; each gets at least 35 mpg.
 If you’re a CR member, this article and the list below are already available to you.
 But if you haven’t signed up, click below and become a member to access the list and all of our exclusive ratings and reviews for every product we buy and test.

 Sign up for CR’s Cars email newsletter to be notified when we post our latest road tests.